Skip to content

 GOAP planners work with three main concepts:

-• State: Represents the current state of the world
+• State: Represents the current state of the world.

-• Actions: Define what can be done, including preconditions, effects (beliefs), costs, and execution logic
+• Actions: Define what can be done, including preconditions, effects (beliefs), costs, and execution logic.

-• Goals: Define target conditions, heuristic costs, and value functions
+• Goals: Define target conditions, heuristic costs, and value functions.

-The planner uses A* search to find the sequence of actions that satisfies the goal condition while minimizing total cost.
+A GOAP planner uses A* search to find the sequence of actions that satisfies the goal condition while minimizing total cost.

 To create a GOAP agent, you need to:

-2. Define actions with preconditions and effects
+1. Define actions with preconditions and beliefs using the action() function.

-3. Define goals with completion conditions
+2. Define goals with completion conditions using the goal() function.

 // Define a state for content creation